What causes gum recession in one tooth and how to treat it?

 6. Ask Your Dentist if You Can Benefit From a Gum Graft:

-If gum recession is causing issues like sensitivity or affecting your smile, ask your dentist or periodontist if you can benefit from a gum graft.
+If gum recession is causing sensitivity or affecting your smile, talk to your dentist or periodontist to see if you can benefit from a gum graft.

-There are many techniques, but the most common involves taking a small piece of tissue from another part of your mouth, usually the palate (roof of your mouth), and placing it over the areas where your gums have receded to cover exposed roots.
+There are several techniques, but the most common involves taking a small piece of tissue from another part of your mouth—usually the palate (roof of your mouth)—and placing it over the areas where the gums have receded.